 - The city does not operate a mosquito control program because of the potential environmental, health and economic impacts of a mass spraying program.
 However, there is active monitoring of mosquito population levels and types.

 - All pesticides and pest control procedures comply with the health and safety standards set out by Health Canada and the Pest Control Products Act.

 Responsible Pesticide Use

 Pesticide use in Canada is heavily regulated.
 The Pest Control Products Act and Regulations requires all pest control products used in Canada be registered to ensure the safety of these products.
 Registration involves gaining approval through a consultative process with experts in organizations such as Environment Canada and Health Canada.
 The Food and Drug Act sets limits on the allowable maximum residue levels of agricultural pesticides in food.
 Finally, the Canadian Environmental Protection and Enhancement Act, the Fisheries Act and the Migratory Birds Convention Act regulate and guide pesticide use to ensure the protection of the environment.
-Additionally, Alberta Environmental Protection regulates pesticide sales, handling and applications within the province.
+Additionally, Alberta Environment and Parks regulates pesticide sales, handling and applications within the province.

 - All pesticide applicators in the City of Leduc have passed a certification exam to obtain an Alberta Pesticide Applicator Certificate.

 - All pesticides used by the city, including those used by private contractors, must have material safety data sheets submitted.

 - All pesticides transported within the city must have transportation of dangerous good (TDG) documentation.

 - Only staff with a current pesticides applicators certificate can purchase pesticides.